 Sue Copsey grew up in England, in the town of Rugby.
 After several years working in London Zoo’s press office, she became a senior editor at Dorling Kindersley Children’s Books.
 For several years she also wrote a regular wildlife column for the UK national children's newspaper The Early Times.

-Sue lives in Auckland with her husband and two teenage children.
+Sue lives in Auckland with her husband and has two grown-up children.

 Storylines thanks zeald.com for their ongoing support of the Storylines website.

 Page checked and updated February 2013.